learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 excerpt: "Laravel is an excellent framework for developing PHP applications.
 Whether you need to prototype a new idea, develop an MVP (Minimum Viable Product) or release a full-fledged enterprise system, Laravel facilitates all of the development tasks and workflows.
 In this article, I’ll explain how to deal with the simple requirement of running a Laravel application as a local Kubernetes set up."

-categories: "tbc"
+categories: php docker minikube kubernetes laravel
-image: "TBC"
+image: /blog/deploying-laravel-to-kubernetes/laravel_k8s.jpg

 open_graph:
     type: article
     title: Deploying Laravel to Kubernetes
-    image: ""
+    image: /blog/deploying-laravel-to-kubernetes/laravel_k8s.jpg
     description: "Laravel is an excellent framework for developing PHP applications.
 Whether you need to prototype a new idea, develop an MVP (Minimum Viable Product) or release a full-fledged enterprise system, Laravel facilitates all of the development tasks and workflows.
 In this article, I’ll explain how to deal with the simple requirement of running a Laravel application as a local Kubernetes set up."

+js:
+  - anime.min.js
+  - isScrolledIntoView.js
 ---

 Laravel is an excellent framework for developing PHP applications.
 Whether you need to prototype a new idea, develop an MVP (Minimum Viable Product) or release a full-fledged enterprise system, Laravel facilitates all of the development tasks and workflows.